 Name of Pupil: Date of Birth: Form:

-Dates of proposed absence: From: To: Total days requested:
+Dates of proposed absence: From: То: Total days requested:

-Parent/Carer full name:

 Parent/Carer full name: Date of Birth:

-Address
+Parent/Carer full name: .
+Date of Birth:

+Address:

-Signature of Parent/Carer
+Signature of Parent/Carer Date:

-Signature of Parent/Carer
+Signature of Parent/Carer Date:

 Parents or carers who take their children on holiday without permission risk a fixed penalty notice of up to £120 (per parent, per child) if paid within 28 days.
-This amount can be reduced to $£60$ if paid within 21 days.
+This amount can be reduced to £60 if paid within 21 days.

 Reason for leave of absence:

-For office use only

-For office use only:

-Attendance (current academic year): (previous academic year):

-Parent/Carer(s) informed by letter?
-Yes/No Date:

-Authorised: Yes/No Headteacher: Date:
+For office us e only: Attendance (current acade emic year): (previous a academic year): Parent/Carer (s) informed by letter?
+Yes/No Date: Authorised: Yes/No Headteacher: Date: